YunusDemirag/ISODATA-Simple/README.md

 # ISODATA-Simple
-This is a simple implementation of the isodata algorithm, made for a university project.
+This is a simple implementation of the isodata algorithm, made for a university assignment.
 It is far from optimized, however free for use, edit & replication.

 Isodata takes as input: